public-activity/public_activity/README.md

 *Note*: `render_activity` is a helper for use in view templates. `render_activity(activity)` can be written as `activity.render(self)` and it will have the same meaning.

+#### Layouts

-You can also pass options to both `activity#render` and `#render_activity` methods, which are passed deeper to the `render_partial` method.
+You can also pass options to both `activity#render` and `#render_activity` methods, which are passed deeper to the internally used `render_partial` method.
-A useful example would be to render activities wrapped in layout, which shares common elements of an activity, like a timestamp, owner's avatar etc.
+A useful example would be to render activities wrapped in layout, which shares common elements of an activity, like a timestamp, owner's avatar etc:

 ```erb
 <% @activities.each do |activity| %>